ApeWorX/silverback/docs/userguides/development.md

 It will also be able to detect the scripts inside your `bots/` directory and let you run those by name (in case you have multiple bots in your project).
 It is suggested that you create the instance of your `SilverbackApp()` object by naming the variable `bot`, since `silverback` will autodetect that variable name when loading your script file.

-If you have a more complicated project that requires multiple bots, naming each bot their own individual name is okay to do.
-It is still suggested that you name the variable that instantiates the application (`SilverbackApp()`) `bot`.
-An example is shown in the next section of this page.
+If you have a more complicated project that requires multiple bots, naming each bot their own individual name is okay to do, and we encourage you to locate them under the `bots/` folder relative to the root of your project.
+This will work fairly seamless with the rest of the examples shown in this guide.

-To run the application, as long as your project directory follows the suggestion here, you can run it with:
+To run a bot, as long as your project directory follows the suggestion above by using a `bot.py` script, you can run it easily with:

 ```bash
 silverback run --network your:network:of:choice
 ```

-If your bot's module name is not `bot.py`:
+However, if your bot's module name is not `bot.py` but `example.py` (for example), you can run it like this:

 ```bash
 silverback run example --network your:network:of:choice
 ```

-If you instantiate your `SilverbackApp()` object with something other than `bot`:
+If the variable that you call the `SilverbackApp()` object is something other than `bot`, you can specific that by adding `:{variable name}`:

 ```bash
 silverback run example:app --network your:network:of:choice
 ```

-And if your bot resides in a location other than `bots/` or the root of the project:
+We will automatically detect all scripts under the `bots/` folder automatically, but if your bot resides in a location other than `bots/` then you can use this to run it:

 ```bash
 silverback run folder.example:app --network your:network:of:choice